aws/mcp-proxy-for-aws/README.md

 **The Solution:** This package bridges that gap by:
 - **Handling SigV4 authentication automatically** - Uses your local AWS credentials (from AWS CLI, environment variables, or IAM roles) to sign all MCP requests using [SigV4](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_sigv.html)
+- **Supporting global endpoints with SigV4A** - Automatically detects and upgrades to [SigV4A](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-signing.html) for multi-region and global AWS endpoints
 - **Providing seamless integration** - Works with existing MCP clients and frameworks
 - **Eliminating custom code** - No need to build your own MCP client with SigV4 signing logic

+### SigV4A Auto-Detection for Global Endpoints

+This package automatically handles authentication for both regional and global AWS endpoints:

+**Regional Endpoints (SigV4):**
+- Standard AWS endpoints tied to a specific region (e.g., `https://service.us-east-1.api.aws/mcp`)
+- Uses AWS Signature Version 4 (SigV4) for authentication
+- Region is extracted from the endpoint URL or specified explicitly

+**Global Endpoints (SigV4A):**
+- AWS endpoints that operate across multiple regions or globally (e.g., `https://service.global.api.aws/mcp`)
+- Automatically detected based on URL patterns (`.global.`, `global.` subdomain, or `.api.aws` without region)
+- Starts with SigV4 for compatibility, then automatically upgrades to SigV4A if the endpoint requires it
+- No configuration changes needed when services transition from regional to global

+**How Auto-Detection Works:**

+1. **Endpoint Detection** - The proxy analyzes the endpoint URL to determine if it's a global endpoint
+2. **Initial Request** - For global endpoints, starts with SigV4 signing (region defaults to `us-east-1`)
+3. **Automatic Upgrade** - If the endpoint returns an error indicating SigV4A is required, automatically retries with SigV4A
+4. **Subsequent Requests** - Once SigV4A is detected, all future requests use SigV4A signing

+This approach ensures seamless compatibility as AWS services evolve from regional to global endpoints without requiring configuration updates.

 ## Which Feature Should I Use?